andyzengmath/TDI/README.md

 ## Potential end-users
 It could be either rental companies/individuals or travel companies or real estate agents, which shares some common properties of Airbnb data.
 This problem is not urgent, but it will be profitable in the long run.

-## Data
-Basic data: U.S. Airbnb Open Data.
-Ideally we should have a time-dependent Airbnb data (or other similar ones should be sufficient).
-The difficulty is to combined different sources of data into a organized one, which needs a lots of data cleaning and wrangling.
-We need a good data crawling skills as well as data processing skills.

 ## Deliver the result
 We can use a time-dependent train-validation procedure (or some kinds of cross-validations), and there are bunch of metrics can be applied, and we may adjust them for our purpose.
 Finally, we will use various data visualizations to show our results.